TritonDataCenter/sdc-cloudapi/docs/index.md

 Lists all instances we have on record for your account.
 If you have a large number of instances, you can filter using the input parameters listed below.
+Note that deleted instances are returned only if the instance history has not been purged from Triton.

 You can paginate this API by passing in `offset` and `limit`.
 HTTP responses will contain the additional headers `x-resource-count` and `x-query-limit`.
 If